 Who knew paper ornaments could look so classy?
 Dress your tree this year with DIY ornaments that don’t require complex origami skills.
 Chances are you have most of the supplies lying around the house already.
 Get creative and use any paper you can find: construction paper, wrapping paper scraps, old books, magazines, and more.

-5. Save on your power bill by using LED lights and a timer
+5. Save on your power bill by using LED lights and timers

 If you love covering your house in hundreds of strands of lights, you know that leaving them on all night can drastically increase your electric bill.
-Save money and hassle by using an outdoor timer to automatically turn your lights off at a specified time each night (10pm or later when most people are home and getting ready for bed).
+Save money and hassle by using an outdoor timer to turn your lights off automatically at a specified time each night after all the creatures are done stirring.

 If you want to keep lights on all night, or want to save even more with a timer, buy LED bulbs.
 The initial cost is a bit higher, but LED lights use only 10-15% of the energy regular bulbs use, which can save you a bundle.
 Not to mention the average LED light bulb lasts up to 100,000 hours compared to the standard bulb life of 2,500 hours.